signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

 the command immediately (after having wait for the end of the currently executing command).
 Once the immediate command is executed, queued commands continue to execute.

-Think to this *immediate* as a high priority queue (it's actually implemented this way).
+Think to this *immediate* as a higher priority queue.

 > The 5 [basic `IDevice` methods](Basic) (`SetControllerKeyAsync`, `StartAsync`, `StopAsync`, `ReconfigureAsync`
 >  and `DestroyAsync`) are just helpers that send such immediate commands.